Personal and social development

-Children use simple mathematical language, such as circle, in front of, bigger than and more, to describe shape, position, size and quantity.
-They recognise and recreate patterns.
-They are familiar with rhymes, songs, stories, counting games and activities.
-They compare, sort, match, order, sequence and count using everyday objects.
-They recognise and use numbers to 1O and are familiar with large numbers from their everyday lives, for example, their birthdays and house numbers.
-Through practical activities children understand and record numbers, begin to show awareness of number operations, such as addition and subtraction, and begin to use the language involved.
+Children use mathematical language, such as circle, in front of, bigger than and more, to describe shape, position, size and quantity, they recognise and recreate patterns.
+They recognise and use numbers to 10 and are familiar with larger numbers.
+They begin to use their developing mathematical understanding to solve practical problems.

 Children talk about where they live, their environment, their families and past and present events in their own lives.
-They explore and recognise features of the natural and made world and observe similarities, differences, patterns and change.
-They talk about their observations, sometimes recording them and ask questions about why things happen and how things work.
-They use skills, such as cutting, joining, folding and building and use a range of appropriate tools safely.
-They use tape recorders, computers and other technology, where appropriate.
+They explore and recognise features of living things, objects and events in the natural and made world and look closely at similarities, differences, patterns and change.
+Physical development

-Children move confidently and imaginatively with increasing control and coordination and an awareness of space and others.
-They use a range of small and large equipment, such as wheeled toys, beanbags, balls and balancing and climbing apparatus, with increasing skill.
-They handle small tools and objects, such as pencils, paintbrushes and scissors, with increasing control.
+Children move confidently and imaginatively with increasing control and co-ordination and an awareness of space and others.
+They use a range of small and large equipment and balancing and climbing apparatus, with increasing skill.

 Children explore sound and colour, texture, shape, form and space in two and three dimensions.
 They respond to a variety of ways to what they see, hear, smell, touch and feel.
 Through art, music, dance, stories and imaginative play, they show an increasing ability to use their imagination, to listen and to observe.